martinvonz/jj/docs/config.md

 ### Prefix for generated branches on push

 `jj git push --change` generates branch names with a prefix of "push-" by default.
-You can pick a different prefix by setting `push.branch-prefix`.
+You can pick a different prefix by setting `git.push-branch-prefix`.
 For
 example:

-    push.branch-prefix = "martinvonz/push-"
+    git.push-branch-prefix = "martinvonz/push-"

 ## Filesystem monitor